Breast Reconstruction in Denver, CO

 Breast reconstruction restores a more natural, symmetrical appearance to the bosom, maintains body proportion, allows clothes to fit better, and most important of all boosts self-confidence for women who have lost one or both breasts to mastectomy or who lack breasts due to a congenital or developmental abnormality.
 Reconstructive surgeons strive to create a new breast and nipple that resemble a woman's natural breast as closely as possible in shape, size, and position.

-Who qualifies for breast reconstruction?
+Who is an ideal candidate for breast reconstruction?

 Women whose cancer seems to have been cured with mastectomy are the best candidates for breast reconstruction.
 Those with significant health problems and those who smoke and are unable to quit, are advised to wait.
 But the majority of women choose reconstruction and choose immediate reconstruction, which means the reconstructive process begins at the time of the mastectomy.
 Delayed reconstruction means the reconstructive process begins many months after the mastectomy.